-Proposed amendments to the Federal Labour Law on Labour Subcontracting (or "outsourcing")
+Amendments to the Federal Labour Law on Labour Subcontracting (or "Outsourcing")

-On November 12, 2020, the President of Mexico submitted a bill to the Mexican Congress in order to amend various legal statutes intended to, amongst other objectives, strictly regulate labour subcontracting (or "outsourcing").
-In accordance with the proposed bill, an integral amendment would be carried out to various legal statutes on tax, labour and social security matters, including the Federal Labor Law.
+On April 23, 2021, the President of Mexico published in the Official Newspaper of the Federation a decree approving an amendment to various legal statutes to, amongst other objectives, strictly regulate labour subcontracting (or "outsourcing").
+In accordance with the decree, an integral amendment was carried out to various legal statutes on tax, labour and social security matters, including the Federal Labour Law and Social Security Law.

-The proposed bill seeks to regulate outsourcing as follows: i) to prohibit the use of subcontracting as it has historically been used in Mexico; ii) to allow an exception for specialized services under regulated circumstances; iii) to require a permit in order to carry out activities as an outsourcing company, only for specialized services; and iv) to regulate the activities of employment agencies, provided that they will not be able to act as employers.
-As the final form of the proposed bill, if passed, is yet to be determined, no attempt has been made to determine its potential impact on the viability or profitability of the Juanicipio Project.
+The decree regulates outsourcing as follows and was effective September 1, 2021: (i) to prohibit the use of subcontracting as it has historically been used in Mexico; (ii) to allow an exception for specialized services under regulated circumstances or shared services companies that provide back office services to a group of companies that are related parties; (iii) to require a permit in order to carry out activities as an outsourcing company or shared service company, only for specialized services; and (iv) to regulate the activities of employment agencies, provided that they will not be able to act as employers.